zuozhenggh/learning-library/developer-library/apex/shopping-cart/improving-app/9-improving-app.md

 5. Click **Apply Changes**.

-## Task 3: Enhancing the Navigation Bar List
+## **STEP 3**: Enhancing the Navigation Bar List
 Add a new navigation menu entry to allow:
 - Customers to go directly to the Shopping Cart.
 - Administrators to login and access to administration page.

-1. Click the Shared Components icon at the top right.
+1. Click on the Shared Components icon at the top right.
     ![](images/shared-components3.png " ")
 2. Under Navigation, click **Navigation Bar List**.
     ![](images/navigation-bar.png " ")